kailash-manasarovar/statement/docs/timeline/2026/may.md

 - Brilliant, I thought.
 - And then he said, *No, no, you can't have any sharp implements", and I was dismayed for being misdiagnosed, and because my plan wouldn't work out at all.
 - Perhaps I'll do crime instead; I could start up a little healing circle in cell block H once they caught me, which I'd be intending.
 Could get famous.
 - Yeah, you wouldn't want to set up something that annoyed the docs in case they McMurphy'ed you although my guess is I'd be rubbish at crime.
+- I'm not joking about my life being no fun at all though.

 ## Kailash